Pole-skipping without master variable and holographic superfluids: Introduction

 There is a conventional formalism of pole-skipping proposed in Ref.~\cite{Blake:2019otz}.
 However, this formalism is applicable to a system with a single field.
 In general, one would like to study a system with multiple number of fields.
 In some cases, one can find a ``master variable," and the system reduces to a single field equation.
 Then, one can use the conventional formalism.

 However, it is in general very difficult to find a master variable.
 Its existence is not even guaranteed.
 One often spends most of time to find a master variable in a pole-skipping analysis.
-Here, we propose an alternative formalism that does not rely on the master variable based on our early work \cite{Natsuume:2023lzy}.
+Here, we propose an alternative formalism that does not rely on the master variable.
+The formalism was partly developed in our early work \cite{Natsuume:2023lzy}.
+In this paper, we develop the formalism further and apply it to \HSCs\ \cite{Gubser:2008px,Hartnoll:2008vx,Hartnoll:2008kx}.